 A credit card transfer is actually a way to borrow money immediately.
 When a person uses a credit card, the bank pays for the purchase, and then later that month charges the person for the amount of money spent.
 No money is immediately withdrawn from any account, although customers can set up an account to pay for credit card debts.

 Generally, as long as you pay your statement balance in full each month, you'll never be charged interest for the short term borrowing involved in using a credit card.

 Debit cards often work similarly to credit cards for someone using them, but they do withdraw money immediately from your bank account.

 Bank transfers and credit cards are both used in many transactions, although the use of credit cards is more common.
 Bank transfers involve specific types of equipment and electronic communication that businesses may not have access to (the exception being the common debit card, which is related to a bank transfer).
 As a result, credit cards are used most often for typical transactions, while bank transfers are more common in the financial world.

 Credit Card Interest Rates

 Rates apply to credit card transactions.
 This means that an interest rate kicks in on the money charged to a credit card over time, typically if the user does not pay the card off every month.
-Since bank transfers are not lending vehicles, and no interest rates are involved.
+Since bank transfers are not lending vehicles, no interest rates are involved.